customer-success-architects/champion-program/README.md

 1. Show typing a `#` into chat and reading what each tag specifies

 #### Brainstorm
+1. What the best naming convention to use in my .NET project?
+What's idiomatic?
 #### Translate
-1. Can you translate this Java file into Python?
+1. Can you translate this Java file (`point.java`) into Python?
 #### Optimize
+1. What can I do to improve my .NET app (`DotnetApp`)?
+I'm preparing it for a production release and need to make sure it's polished.
 #### Review
+1. Do you see any security vulnerabilities in this code (`sql.py`)?
 #### Understand
+1. Can you explain what this file is doing (`server.rs`)?

 ### Copilot Edits
 For when you want to Copilot Chat to make suggestions inside your files!